weaviate/weaviate-io/docs/weaviate/installation/index.md

 ## Overview

-This section provides an overview of available options for running Weaviate, and instructions for installation and configuration for each option.
+This section is designed to inform you of available options for running Weaviate instances.
+It also includes instructions for each option on how to install and configure instances of Weaviate.

-You can find detailed configuration options in [references: configuration](../configuration/index.md).
+If you are looking for a comprehensive set of configuration options, you can find them in [references: configuration](../configuration/index.md).

 ## Options for running Weaviate